quang-do-se/docker-vault-approle/readme.md

 # Please copy Role ID and Secret ID to your clipboard or notepad, we'll use them later
 ```

+- **Note**: You can think of Role ID as a username and Secret ID as a password.

 ## Login to AppRole with Role IDs and Secret IDs

 - We are done with our Vault setup.
 Now let's confirm if our new roles have the correct permission.